-- 7 ounces lobster meat, cut up into bite sized pieces
+- 8 ounces lobster meat (cut up into bite sized pieces)

 - Preheat oven to 400 F

-- In a medium mixing bowl, add ritz crackers, paprika and parmesan cheese.
-Take a dough cutter and break up the ritz crackers into small pieces
+- In a medium mixing bowl, add ritz crackers and take a pastry cutter and break up the ritz crackers into small pieces

-- Place in oven and bake for 20 minutes
+- Sprinkle crackers on the lobster and place in the oven and bake for 20 minutes

 - The sherry sauce will thicken as it sits, making the final result more like a dip, so factor that into your timing

 - If you prefer to serve this as a casserole instead of a dip, increase the liquid to 1 ¼ cup and serve immediately